Publish SDK metrics from the AWS SDK for Java

-With the AWS SDK for Java 2.x, you can collect metrics about the service clients in your application, analyze the output in Amazon CloudWatch, and then act on it.
+With the AWS SDK for Java 2.x, you can collect metrics about the service clients and requests in your application, analyze the output in Amazon CloudWatch, and then act on it.

 By default, metrics collection is disabled in the SDK.
 This topic helps you to enable and configure it.